Joey Sindelar: Professional career

 Sindelar turned pro in 1981.
 He won seven PGA Tour events and was one of the most consistent players on the tour, with more than 80 top-10 finishes in his career.
 Sindelar had ten top-10 finishes in 1988, including victories at The Honda Classic and The International.
 He played on the 1991 World Cup team.
 His best finish in a major was T6 at the 1992 U.S. Open.
 Sindelar scored a double eagle at the 2006 PGA Championship, which was only the third time such a score had been recorded in that competition's history.

 Since turning 50 years old in 2008, he has played on the PGA Tour Champions.
 Sindelar has over 30 top-10 finishes on the senior tour, including four second-place finishes with a playoff loss at the 2010 Liberty Mutual Legends of Golf.

 Personal life

 Sindelar currently resides in Lansing, New York.
-His son, Jamie, is also a professional golfer and served as Director of Golf at RaNic Golf Club in nearby Ithaca.